 Eating a crêpe in Paris might seem a bit clichéd, until you venture into this modern offshoot of a Breton crêperie.
-The pale-wood, almost Japanese-style decor is refreshing, but what really makes the difference are the ingredients—farmers' eggs, unpasteurized Gruyère, shiitake mushrooms, Valrhona chocolate, homemade caramel, and extraordinary butter from Breton dairy farmer Jean-Yves Bordier.
-You'll find all the classics among the galettes (buckwheat crêpes), but it's worth choosing something more adventurous like the cancalaise (traditionally smoked herring, potato, crème fraîche, and herring roe).
-You might also slurp a few Cancale oysters, a rarity in Paris, and try one of the 20 artisanal ciders on offer.
-The nonstop serving hours from noon to 11 pm can be a lifesaver if you're shopping in the Marais.
-Weekends are hectic, so be sure to reserve.
+The plain, pale-wood decor is refreshing, but what really makes the difference are the ingredients—farmers' eggs, unpasteurized Gruyère, shiitake mushrooms, Valrhona chocolate, homemade caramel, and extraordinary butter from a Breton dairy farmer.
+You'll find all the classics among the galettes, but it's worth choosing something more adventurous like the cancalaise (traditionally smoked herring, potato, crème fraîche, and herring roe).
+You might also slurp a few Cancale oysters—a rarity in Paris—or try one of the 20 artisanal ciders on offer.

 - Some of the best crêpes in Paris